Assess post-void residual: required, but single elevated PVR is not reliable

 NGB: factor in patient-specific risks/benefits, do not use mesh if requiring catheter

-Diabetes: increased risk of mesh erosion, but can use any option
+Diabetes: increased risk of mesh erosion but can use any option

 Obesity: increased BMI decreases overall effectiveness, but can use any option